-The Executive Summary includes an overview of the 2020-21 budget.
+The Executive Summary includes the Budget Message and an overview of the 2020-21 budget.
 The narrative presents the budget in the context of the District's Strategic Plan.
 In addition, summary budget information is presented in tabular and graphic format as well as student enrollment history and projections, budget forecasts and benchmark data.